isc-projects/kea/doc/sphinx/arm/install.rst

    cryptographic functions.
 It is preferable to use OpenSSL (see below).

  - ``--with-openssl``
-   Replace Botan by the OpenSSL the cryptographic library.
+   Replace Botan by the OpenSSL cryptographic library.
 By default ``configure`` searches for a valid Botan installation.
 If one is not found, it searches for OpenSSL.
 Normally this is not necessary.